The George Washington Hotel (Winchester, Virginia)

 The George Washington Hotel is a historic hotel located in downtown Winchester, Virginia.
 It was built in 1924 by The American Hotel Corporation, as part of their "Colonial Chain" of hotels.
 Like many hotels of the era, the property was built in close proximity of a B&O train station and was constructed to provide lodging to railroad passengers.

 History

 Early years

 Opened in 1924, the five-story hotel was originally built in the shape of an "L", with a rear one-story kitchen wing.
 It contained 102 rooms and 45 baths.
 The lowest level contained a barber-shop, cafeteria, candy shop and men's furnishing shop.
-In 1929, an additional wing was added to the hotel, providing 50 more guestrooms and giving the structure the shape of a "C".
+In 1929, an additional wing was added to the hotel, providing 50 more guestrooms and giving the structure the shape of a "U".
 In 1950 the hotel was remodeled to include a Howard Johnson's restaurant.
 The George Washington was the headquarters of the Shenandoah Apple Blossom Festival.
 Notable guests include Lucille Ball, Jack Dempsey among many others.